Skip to content

 Brief Overview: What is the Sol?

-The Sol is the legal currency of Peru and is controlled by the Banco Central de Reserva del Perú.
-The ISO code PEN is used in banking, at exchange offices, for transfers, and in many financial apps.
-Everyday price tags usually show S/ before the number, for example, S/ 25 for twenty-five Sol.
+The Sol is Peru's legal currency and is managed by the Banco Central de Reserva del Perú.
+The ISO code PEN is used in banking, exchange offices, transfers, and many financial apps.
+The price tag in everyday life usually shows S/ before the number, such as S/ 25 for twenty-five Sol.

-A subdivision of 100 Céntimos per Sol still exists.
-However, small amounts play a minor role in daily life because 1 and 5-Céntimos coins are practically no longer in circulation.
+A subdivision into 100 Céntimos per Sol still exists.
+However, small amounts play a minor role in everyday life because 1 and 5 Céntimos coins are practically no longer in circulation.

 History of Currency in Peru